russellgordon/ics3u-s1-2024-25/content/source-ics3u/shared/Exercises/Clock App.md

 > Applied abstraction to show many cities in the World Clock user interface using a helper view.

+## Exercises

 > [!IMPORTANT]
 >
-> One member of your driver-navigator team will not have the code you have carefully worked on together.
+> One member of your driver-navigator team will not have the code you have carefully worked on together during the lesson.
 >
 > The partner who *does* have the code needs to use the **View on GitHub** command on their *local* copy of the repository to get the address of their *remote* repository – the same way we all did a couple of days ago:
 >